pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 Gambler: [1-4 Potion turn 1]
 - Growlithe: BB (+ Thrash)
 - Vulpix: Thrash
-> Take note of your HP leaving Gambler
+> Take note of your HP leaving Gambler and note extra money if we did gentleman

 HP    | Strategy
 ----- | --------------